Traineeships in the Western Australian public sector

 Can I register?

-- currently enrolled in Year 10 at a WA secondary school and go into Year 11 in 2020
+- currently enrolled in Year 10 at a WA secondary school and commence Year 11 in 2021

 - deemed academically capable of undertaking a school based traineeship by the school s VET coordinator along with a subject teacher recommendation